I discuss the physical and mental health conditions that often exist alongside autism.

 Topics discussed also include:

-If you'd like to know more about this topic, check out:
+If you'd like to know more about topics discussed in this episode, check out:

 Episode intro and outro music: "Autumn Leaves" by Maarten Schellekens (no changes or modifications were made)